Applications are Open for Transfer Students Accepted into UC Davis!

 - Students who accept the fellowship program will be required to attend an information session and asked to complete additional materials, such as resumes, to share with the host sites along with additional agreements.
 A background check will be conducted prior to final acceptance into the fellowship.

-- Students who accept the fellowship must enroll in a 1-unit class each quarter of the 22-23 academic year, focused on community service, leadership, professional development and civic engagement.
+- Students who accept the fellowship must enroll in a 1-unit class each semester of the 23-24 academic year, focused on community service, leadership, professional development and civic engagement.

 Will this impact my financial aid?

-Each student’s financial aid package is different.
-We encourage you to connect with Financial Aid to make sure you understand how the $10,000 through this program will impact your specific situation.
+We encourage you to connect with Financial Aid if you have questions about how this program will impact your specific situation.